6s096-iap24/6s096-iap24.github.io/_pages/syllabus.md

 ### Lectures

 Starting January 22:
-We will have lectures on Monday, Wednesday, Thursday.
+We will have lectures on Tuesday, Wednesday, Thursday in building 34.303 from 10:30am to 12pm.
+We will take a short break in the middle.

 - Lecture 1: Quadratic Residues, Primitive Roots
 - Lecture 2: Group Theory; with a focus on the previous content and Elliptic Curves
 - Lecture 3: Integers, Prime Numbers, and More.
 - Lecture 4: Introduction to Cryptography
-- Lecture 5: Diophantine Equations
+- Lecture 5: Fourier Analysis and Finite Abelian Groups (Signal Processing)
 - Lecture 6: Wrap Up: Results in Theoretical Computer Science.

 ## GRADING